SNEG-DEV/siege-of-avalon/README.md

 - ScreenResolution (defaults to 600) - possible other values are 720 and 1080

-There is also a language path that was not surfaced in the Options dialog of the released code - but found in later retail releases, so that needs currently to be changed manually - english, spanish and german are available currently.
+There is also a language path that was not surfaced in the Options dialog of the released code - but assets where available in the release - english, spanish and german are available currently.
-On the TODO list is to add that into the Options dialog - but right now you have to edit the seige.ini file:

 - LanguagePath (defaults to english)